skesamsetty/Supervised-Machine-Learning-Challenge/README.md

 1. _**Logistic Regression: Unscaled data Vs Standard Scaled data**_

-Since the model cannot be judged just by the Precision or Recall, I have considered F1 score.
+Since the model cannot be judged just by Precision and/or Recall, I have considered F1 score first.
 High F1 Score shows up only when the recall and precision are high.
-In this case, Scaled data definitely has Higher F1 score with which I want to confirm that training the Logistic Regression model using Scaled Data yields better predictions.
+In this case, Scaled data definitely has Higher F1 score with which I want to say that training the Logistic Regression model using Scaled Data yields better predictions.

 Unscaled Data |  |  |  | Scaled Data
 ---------|----------|---------|----------|---------